-Another option is to contact Monica Segal (above left), a certified animal health nutrition consultant and author, who also happens to own cavaliers herself.
+Another option is to contact Monica Segal (above right), a certified animal health nutrition consultant and author, who also happens to own cavaliers herself.
 She moderates the Yahoo!
 Group K9Kitchen and has an interactive website for providing nutritional advice on home-prepared diets for your dogs and other pets.

 Dr. Karen Becker (right), who authored Dr. Becker's Real Food for Healthy Dogs and Cats, above, has written an excellent summary of how to make sure you are feeding balanced nutrition to your dog.
 She writes:

 "There should be four primary components in a nutritional program for your dog or cat, including: